NBC sells record $1 billion ads for 2012 Olympics

-NBCUniversal, which runs the NBC broadcast and cable networks, said on Wednesday it had sold a record 645 million pounds ($ 1 billion) of U.S. television and digital advertising for the 2012 London Olympics, but remained silent on whether it would turn a profit on the games.
+July 25 NBCUniversal, which runs the NBC broadcast and cable networks, said on Wednesday it had sold a record $1 billion of U.S. television and digital advertising for the 2012 London Olympics, but remained silent on whether it would turn a profit on the games.

 The network said the figure, which includes ad sales across all NBCUniversal platforms airing coverage of the summer games that start this week, was some $150 million more than its total for the 2008 Beijing Olympics.